 Finally, the cost is something to look into as well.
 While RFID cards can be relatively inexpensive in the short term, they do come with a certain degree of recurring costs—including card replacements, data storage, and maintenance fees.

 For those who may be new to using RFID cards, there are a few questions to consider.
-How secure are RFID cards?
-Will my RFID card work with an access control system?

 First, know that these cards are highly secure.
 They’re encrypted, using strong encryption algorithms to protect data stored on the card.
 Also, they’re more difficult to clone than traditional magnetic strip cards.